lincolnrpowell/PullandSaveScraper/README.txt

 Updates:

+5/14/24
+-GUI updated
+-Added cylinder count as a search parameter
+-Added Engine model as a result
+*Theme change not working at the moment

 5/2/24
 -Updated the "How to use" instruction in the UI
 -Added a display update if no inventory file path is found when searching